wonwizard/ComfyUI_llm_koen_trans_solar/README.md

-# ComfyUI Korean to English translate prompt with Solar
+# ComfyUI Korean to English translate prompt with Solar beta

 This project is a ComfyUI version to translate prompt.

 Solar API is the best Korean to English and English to Korean translate LLM API by Upsatge.

 Drag and drop the image below into ComfyUI and it will be automatically configured.

+This can traslate Korean to Englidh and English and Korean.

+This is a beta API, so you'll need to register for the full API later.

 ## Usage 1 : Only View translate text
 You copy and paste transed text to prompt(in CLIP text) and can change text